Duality of Hoffman constants: Introduction

 The now vast literature on error bounds (see~\cite{AzeC02,burke1996,guler1995,Li93,MangS87,PenaVZ21,robinson1973,Zali03,zheng2004} and the many references therein) started with the seminal paper of Hoffman~\cite{Hoff52}, who showed that the distance from a point $v\in \R^m$ to a nonempty polyhedron of the form $\{y\in \R^m: A\transp y \le c\}$ can be bounded above in terms of a constant that depends only on $A$ and the magnitude of the violation of the constraints $A\transp v \le c$.

-The Hoffman error bound property extends to the following more general context.
+The Hoffman error bound extends to the following more general context.
 Suppose $A\in \R^{m\times n}$, and $R\subseteq \R^n$ and $S\subseteq \R^m$ are {\em reference} polyhedra such as a polyhedral cone, a box, or a simplex.
 Hoffman's bound implies that the distance from a point $u\in R$ to a nonempty polyhedron of the form $\{x\in R: Ax-b\in S\}$ can also be bounded in terms of a {\em Hoffman constant} that depends only on the triple $(A,R,S)$ and the magnitude of the violation of the constraints $Ax-b\in S$.

+These general Hoffman constants are a key component for establishing linear convergence in various first-order algorithmic schemes, as featured in recent papers~\cite{ApplHLL22,Hind23,LuY23}.
+A related development is the technique in~\cite{xia2020globally}, which relies on the characterization of Hoffman constants from~\cite{PenaVZ21} to construct tight integer programming formulations for complementarity constraints.
+In addition,~\cite{van2023bounding,pena2021linear} use new characterizations of Hoffman constants to develop novel analyses of linear convergence for other popular optimization algorithms, such as the Douglas-Rachford method and the closely related Alternating Direction Method of Multipliers, without the need for strong convexity assumptions.

 The renewed interest in Hoffman constants and the central role that duality plays in optimization have inspired us to investigate the duality properties of Hoffman constants.
-More precisely, this paper is concerned with the following natural duality question concerning Hoffman constants: \begin{quote} Suppose $A\in \R^{m\times n}$ and $R\subseteq \R^n$ and $S\subseteq \R^m$ are reference polyhedral cones with dual cones $R^*\subseteq \R^n, \; S^*\subseteq \R^m$.
-What is the relationship between the Hoffman constants of the feasibility problems
+More precisely, this paper is concerned with the following natural duality question concerning Hoffman constants: